swiftlang/swift-evolution/proposals/NNNN-magic-file.md

 3. This alternative gives users no guidance on which feature developers ought to use.
 We feel that giving `#file` a shorter name gives them a soft push towards using it when they can, while resorting to `#filePath` only when necessary.

-4. Since all uses of `#file`—not just ones that require a full path—would change, all uses of `#file` in libraries' default arguments—not just ones that require a full path—would become stumbling blocks for backwards compatibility.
+4. Since all uses of `#file`—not just ones that require a full path—would change, all uses of `#file` in module interfaces—not just ones that require a full path—would become stumbling blocks for backwards compatibility.
 This includes uses in the swiftinterface files for the standard library and XCTest.

 However, if the core team feels that changing `#file`'s behavior will cause unacceptable behavior changes, this ready-made alternative would accomplish most of the goals of this proposal.